softwarefactory-project/sf-infra/roles/next-gen/promote-image/README.md

 ## Main goal

-The main goal of that role is to verify, if newest CRC image (nested and extracted) are valid before Zuul CI jobs will start using it.
-Before that role, we were using images with date included in the name, then we need to change the nodepool label to use that new image.
-That process needs to be repeated each 29 days (CA cert is expiring in 30 days), which is problematic for infra team - that's why we decide to make a promotion system.
+The purpose of this role is to ensure the latest CRC images (both nested and extracted) are validated before being used in Zuul CI jobs.
+Previously, we used images that included dates in their names, which required updating the nodepool label each time we switched to a new image.
+This process had to be repeated every 29 days due to the CA certificate expiring in 30 days, creating additional work for the infrastructure team.
+To streamline this, we introduced a promotion system.

-To avoid situation, that there is a broken image pushed into the OpenStack cloud provider, we are verifying it by:
+To prevent broken images from being deployed to the OpenStack cloud, we verify the new image by:

-* spawning an instance from newest image
+* Launching an instance from the latest image
-* make tests
+* Running tests
+(If the tests pass)
-* rename old "latest" image to name with date suffix
+* Renaming the old "latest" image to include a date suffix
-* rename new image with date suffix to name with "latest" suffix
+* Renaming the new image with the "latest" suffix to set it as the current active image

 ## Example vars